realAkshaj/CS441-HW2/README.md

 Classpath file is the most common and typically recommended option.
 It allows IntelliJ to store the classpath in a temporary file and reference it rather than passing it directly to the command line.
 JAR manifest works by embedding the classpath inside the JAR manifest (this might require additional configuration if you're building a JAR).

 Click Apply and then OK.

 Re-run your application.

 4) Run MainApp.

+5) You can pass arguments to make the code compatible with other frameworks - pass nothing to run on local, "aws" for aws and "spark" for spark